amir-hosein/personal-portfolio/README.md

 # personal-portfolio

-The database is a csv file with this structure
+The website use a *local* MongoDB database called ``` users ```.

+There is already a script to fill the database with 5 documents:

 ```
-  ContactName, ContactNumber, EmailAddress, Password
+$ npm i
+$ npm run db-script
+$ npm run start
 ```

+These are the commands to run the website locally.